To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 - Decode the byte array with Base-64.

-Libraries in various languages offer the ability to identify that the Private Key is in PKCS#8 format and not in other conflicting formats such as PKCS#1. - Use this byte representation of the Private Key to sign the data using SHA-256 with RSA.
+Libraries in various languages offer the ability to identify that the private key is in PKCS#8 format and not in other conflicting formats such as PKCS#1. - Use this byte representation of the private key to sign the data using Secure Has Algorithm (SHA-256) with RSA.

-- Use the generated digital signature and Unix epoch timestamp to make an API call.
+- Use the generated digital signature and timestamp to Unix format to make an API call.

 Sample Signing Code: JAVA